Amy Cunningham

 Eileen Corcoran

-Eileen, Community Outreach & Media Coordinator at the Vermont Historical Society, has been working for over fifteen years with local historical societies and museums in Vermont via a variety of organizations and programs to support capacity-building, networking, and collections care; including emergency preparedness.
+Eileen, Director of Service & Outreach at the Vermont Historical Society, has been working for over twenty years with local historical societies and museums in Vermont via a variety of organizations and programs to support capacity-building, networking, and collections care; including emergency preparedness.

 Jamie Duggan